The 4th Bitcoin SV Hackathon

 - A working application and/or website.

-Here is a video that shows how the submission process works.
+Here is a link that explains how the submission process works.

 Remember, our judging teams have limited time to review numerous entry submissions.
 Additionally, keep in mind it can be a challenge for our judges to get your application working, especially if your own development has dependencies installed that you are not aware of.
 If these are undocumented in your submission materials, it may be difficult to get your application to build without background knowledge of you work or the tech stack you are using.